Sweekriti91/IoTButton/README.md

 And for the last fun bit, lets parse the IoT Message JSON value to Tweet our specific message by using the doc [here](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-perform-data-operations#parse-json-action).

 Wahoo!
-If you made it this far, you are now tweeting via the button on your breadboarc connected to a Smart Raspberry Pi, and all of it with the Power of .NET!
+If you made it this far, you are now tweeting via the button on your breadboard connected to a Smart Raspberry Pi, and all of it with the Power of .NET!

 ## Additional resources